richardmachado/Sprint-Challenge-Single-Page-Apps/README.md

 > Answer:

  Client side routing allows us to create seamless user experiences with faster page loads and no page flashes in single page apps.
+The only downside is a possible longer inital load time.

 ## Project Set Up